top of page

 A versatile conductor par excellence, Alexander Kahn is equally at home with community, educational, and professional orchestras.
 His repertoire spans the gamut, from the Baroque period to the 21st century and from opera to film music to educational programming.

 Alexander earned a PhD in Music History from UC Berkeley and remains active as a scholar.
 His dissertation entitled “Double Lives: Exile Composers in Los Angeles” focused on the community of European exiles who fled to Los Angeles during the Third Reich.
-He has lectured and published on this topic and other issues related to World-War II-era music history, as well a on a variety of topics including music and mindfulness meditation, the history of film music, and the history of amateur music-making in America.
-He also directs the pre-concert lecture series at Sonoma State’s Green Music Center.
+He has lectured and published on this topic and other issues related to World-War II-era music history, as well on a on a variety of topics including music and mindfulness meditation, the history of film music, and the history of amateur music-making in America.
+His book on the intersection of mindfulness and the Alexander Technique, Caring for the Whole Musician, co-authored with Larry Hensel, was published by Routledge Press in May 2023.
+He offers workshops on mindfulness for musicians throughout the world, including annually at the One Heart Institute in Ukiah, CA.

 Alexander’s love of music was inherited from his father, Eugene Kahn, a conductor and educator on Long Island.
 His primary conducting studies were at UC Berkeley with David Milnes and at the Peabody Institute with Marin Alsop, Gustav Meier and Markand Thakar.
-He has also participated in workshops with teachers including Larry Rachleff, Kenneth Kiesler, Daniel Lewis and Peter Gülke.
+He has also participated in conducting workshops around the world with teachers including Larry Rachleff, Kenneth Kiesler, Daniel Lewis and Peter Gülke.

-When not conducting, Alexander enjoys cooking, hiking, reading, and travelling, and spending time with his wonderful wife and daughter.
+When not conducting, Alexander enjoys cooking, hiking, reading, and traveling, and spending time with his wonderful wife and daughter.

 bottom of page